 In the modern music industry – where streaming is king, but doesn’t generate the wealth of one – gigging has become more important than ever for artists to make a living.
 It’s pretty unfortunate, then, that this primary source of income was completely halted this past year.
 Worry not – out of the ashes rises Gigmit and Gigmit Pro, a revolutionary artist booking website.
 This site makes it easier than ever before for artists to get booked to gigs, festivals, and other live events.

-Operating somewhat like Tinder (but far less depressing and far more productive), Gigmit uses their data-driven algorithms to provide a matchmaking service for music artists and booking agents.
+Operating somewhat like Tinder (but far less depressing and far more productive), Gigmit uses its data-driven algorithms to provide a matchmaking service for music artists and booking agents.

 In this article, we’ll dive further into the workings of Gigmit, and conclude on if you should sign up or not; whether you be an artist or events organiser!
 Stay tuned for everything you need to know!

 What Is Gigmit?